Before a single dose of medication can be administered to a student in a JCPS school or on a field trip, appropriate authorization must be on file.

 PCP Authorization Forms are required for each student with a known health condition.
 The form must be updated every school year and signed by both the parent/guardian and the health-care provider to be valid.
 Forms are kept at students’ schools and provide individual emergency plans.
 Each form submitted to a school also must be faxed to Health Services at (502) 485-3670.
 Questions?
 Call (502) 485-3387.

 District staff members may not provide health services for a student without the proper form on file for the current school year.

 - Asthma /Allergy

 Any health service provided for a student must be documented.
 Use the Health Services Log.

 Field Trip Information

-Please click the link below for an informational video on Type I Diabetes in the school setting.
-This video was produced and provided by the Juvenile Diabetes Research Foundation (JDRF).
+Click the link below for a video on type 1 diabetes in school.
+This video was provided by the Juvenile Diabetes Research Foundation (JDRF).